Insights > Article > Posted: 2025-Mar-20, Updated: 2025-Oct-07

 Pros:

-• Can be customized to fit different door sizes and adapt to uneven floors or carpets
+• Customizable for different door sizes and uneven floors or carpets

-• They provide a tight seal against drafts, insects, dust, and noise, improving energy efficiency and comfort
+• Seals tightly against drafts, insects, dust, and noise, boosting energy efficiency and comfort

 Cons: